Juheon811/Juheon811.github.io/virtualwater.md

 ![Top 5 Beer Importers in 2023](/img/posts/top5beerin.png)
 ---

-Since 1990, the U.S. has steadily increased its beer imports, making it an unrivaled No. 1 spot in 2023. <br>
-France, Britain, Italy and the Netherlands remained at the top, showing stable import flows across the board, although there were slight fluctuations. <br>
+Since 1990, the U.S. has steadily increased its beer imports, making it an unrivaled No. 1 spot in 2023.
+France, Britain, Italy and the Netherlands remained at the top, showing stable import flows across the board, although there were slight fluctuations.
 Import trends in European countries, in particular, indicate that the culture of beer consumption in Europe continues to be maintained.

 ---

 ![Top 5 Beer Exporters in 2023](/img/posts/top5beerout.png)
 ---

-Mexico has rapidly expanded its exports since the early 2000s, emerging as a strong player in the global beer export market since 2010. <br>
-As traditional beer producers, the Netherlands and Belgium maintained their position as major exporters, maintaining steady export volumes. <br>
+Mexico has rapidly expanded its exports since the early 2000s, emerging as a strong player in the global beer export market since 2010.
+As traditional beer producers, the Netherlands and Belgium maintained their position as major exporters, maintaining steady export volumes.
 Germany and Ireland also showed stable growth and were among the top five countries in 2023.

 ---